Soumya-VLSI/Digital-Electronics-/Combinational Circuit/Multiplexers.md

 110 → I6
 111 → I7

-13. Boolean Expression of 8:1 MUX
+**13. BOOLEAN EXPRESSION OF 8:1 MUX

 The output can be written as:
 Y = S2'S1'S0'I0